 And if you’re ever in doubt, here’s one of my favorite quotes when it comes to speaking a foreign language:

 “Do you know what a foreign accent is?
 It’s a sign of bravery.” ~ Amy Chua

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and loves sharing her tricks and tips with her students!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and always loves when you you can keep things simple!